oarevalo/BugLogHQ/README.md

 --------------------------------------------------------------------------------------
 * To install BugLog just unpack the zip file into the root of your webserver.
 BugLogHQ assumes it will be installed on a directory or mapping named /bugLog, but you can actually put BugLog anywhere you want, even on the web root.

 * Run the corresponding SQL script for your database.
-The script can be found in the /install directory.
+The script can be found in the `/install` directory.
 This will create the necessary tables.

 * By default bugLogHQ uses a datasource named "bugLog" with no password, to change this go to:

 	/bugLog/config/buglog-config.xml.cfm

 Change the `<setting />` tags for:

-	db.dsn :	datasource name as defined in the CF administrator (by default is bugLog) db.dbtype : database type.
+	_db.dsn:_	datasource name as defined in the CF administrator (by default is bugLog) _db.dbtype:_ database type.
 Can be either mysql or mssql.
-The default is mysql db.username : username for the datasource (if needed) db.password : password for the datasource (if needed)
+The default is mysql _db.username:_ username for the datasource (if needed) _db.password:_ password for the datasource (if needed)

 * To access the bugLogHQ interface, go to /bugLog.
 The default username/password is:

-	username: admin
+	_username:_ admin
-	password: admin
+	_password:_ admin

 **IMPORTANT:** To change the admin password or to create additional users click on the "Settings" link on 	the upper right corner of the screen.

 ### TESTING AND VERIFICATION:
 After installation use your browser to go to /bugLog/test and follow the links to test both the client and server side of buglog.

 ### FOR DEBUGGING ONLY (OPTIONAL):
 If you wish to receive email notices when the application itself has a problem, setup proper email at the following locations:

 	/bugLog/hq/Application.cfc (lines 14-15)
 	/bugLog/hq/config/config.xml.cfm (lines 10-11)

-	Also, on /bugLog/hq/Application.cfc, line 19, change it to:
+Also, on `/bugLog/hq/Application.cfc`, line 19, change it to:

 	this.emailErrors = true

 ### CONFIGURING MULTIPLE ENVIRONMENTS
 You can override any setting on the main config on a per-environment basis.
-To determine which is the current environment, BugLog will look for a file named "severkey.txt" on your /bugLog/config directory.
+To determine which is the current environment, BugLog will look for a file named `severkey.txt` on your `/bugLog/config` directory.
 This file should only contain a single word that is used to name the environment.
 For example: "dev" or "prod-server-1" or something like that.

 Then on your buglog-config.xml.cfm add an `<envSettings />` section like the following example:

 	<envSettings name="dev">
 	  <setting name="db.dsn">bugLog_dev</setting>
 	  <setting name="general.adminEmail">devteam@somedomain.org</setting>
 	</envSettings>

 Where the "name" attribute of the envSettings tag must match what you provide on your serverkey.txt file.
 Inside you can place any number of `<settings/>` tags you want.
 These will override the settings of the same name defined on the general part of the config.

 You can have as many `<envSettings/>` sections as you want.
 However only one will be used (the one that matches your serverkey.txt).

 If none matches the serverkey, then BugLog will use the default settings.

 An alternative way of providing the "serverkey" value is by using a Context Parameter.
 The advantage is that this method does not require you to add any new files to your BugLog installation.
 Of course, this only works if you have access to the config files of your application server.

-	For example in Tomcat, to set your serverkey as "dev", you would set a context parameter by editing "{Tomcat Path}/conf/context.xml" like this:
+For example in Tomcat, to set your serverkey as "dev", you would set a context parameter by editing `"{Tomcat Path}/conf/context.xml"` like this:

 	<Context>
 	  ...